 How To Toilet Train A Puppy

-Toilet training puppies can be frustrating, difficult and more than a little messy, but it’s an essential part of a dog’s development.
-Fortunately, there are lots of ways to toilet train your pup efficiently.
+Toilet training puppies can be tricky, frustrating, and more than a little messy, but it’s an essential part of a dog’s development that will make your life much easier, and less messy, in the long run!

 When to start

-The earlier you start toilet training your puppy, the faster you will have a dog that knows to do its business outside.
-If you are consistent in your training, you can expect results fast.
-Just remember, puppies are very active.
-They eat and drink more than adult dogs, and also get fed more frequently.
+The earlier you start toilet training your puppy, the faster you will have a dog that knows to go outside to do its business.
+If you are consistent in your training, you can expect rapid results.

 What you’ll need

-When toilet training your pup, you’ll need puppy pads or newspaper, paper towel, enzymatic stain cleaner, PATIENCE and of course really yummy treats to reward the right choice.
+When toilet training your pup, you’ll need puppy pads or newspaper, paper towel, enzymatic stain cleaner, PATIENCE and a supply of nutritious treats to reward your pup when he makes the right choice.

-Puppy training pads are a cheap and effective way of showing your pooch where they’re allowed to do their business.
-They work so well because they’re absorbent, odour-neutralising and they emit a special scent which attracts the puppy to pee or poo on the pad rather than elsewhere around the house.
+Puppy training pads are a cheap and effective way of showing puppies where they’re allowed to do their business.
 They’re available at pet shops and supermarkets but can also be purchased in bulk online.
+They work really well because they’re absorbent, odour-neutralising and they emit a special scent which attracts the puppy to pee or poo on the pad rather than elsewhere around the house.

-At first (and even occasionally down the track) your puppy decide to do their business elsewhere (or even more annoyingly, just a few centimetres away from the puppy pad!).
+At first (and even occasionally down the track) your puppy may decide to do his business elsewhere, or even more annoyingly, just a few centimetres away from the puppy pad!.
 When this happens, quickly clean it up with paper towel and enzymatic stain cleaner.
 The cleaner will remove the smell so your dog is less likely to go in the same area again.
-As wee smell attracts your puppy to go back to the area, absorb the mistake onto a puppy pad to attract your puppy to go on to the wee pad.
+As wee smell attracts your puppy to go back to the area, absorb the puddle with a puppy pad to attract your puppy to go on to the wee pad.

 How to react when your dog does the right or wrong thing

+Young puppies are just like babies – they don’t have any control over what they do, they just go when they need to.
+Getting angry at your puppy won’t help, as they don’t know what they’ve done wrong.
 The most important thing when toilet training your dog is not to use negative reinforcement.
-Puppies are just like babies in this way – they don’t have any control over what they do, they just go when they need to.
-Getting angry at your puppy won’t help, as they don’t know what they’ve done wrong.
-The best way to react is to calmly clean up the mess.
-Reward your puppy big time when it wees on the area/ surface you want it to wee on.
+If you catch your dog having an accident, don’t say anything, just clean it up as soon as he finishes.
+The best way to react is to calmly clean up the mess without shouting, scolding or punishing.

-- Your puppy will need to poo around 20-25 minutes after eating.
+- Your puppy will need to poo around 20 to 25 minutes after eating.